razie/gremlins/Gremlins.markdown

 - shared state
 The classic model where processing threads share some state (like list of users).
 All kinds of constructs are used to manage concurrent access to state/resources.
-A monitor could wrap the logging system and lock it for the duration of different calls.
+A Monitor could wrap the logging system and lock it for the duration of different calls, while a Barrier can wait for all missiles to hit their targets before assesment...
 - message passing
 Independent stateful or stateless "actors" that can respond to messages.
 All state is encapsulated in the messages queued for all actors at any one time...
 An actor could wrap the logging system and process log requests as they arrive as messages.
 If there would be any result, it would send that as a message to another actor.